jreesuk/entropizer/README.md

 # Entropizer

-Tiny entropy-based password strength meter
+*Tiny password entropy calculator*

+For the jQuery plugin, click [here](https://github.com/jreesuk/jquery-entropizer)

 ## What is entropy and why should I care?

-Entropy is a measure of disorder.
+*Entropy* is a measure of disorder.
 In the context of passwords, it's a measure of how many different password combinations there are using a certain set of rules.
 The more combinations an attacker has to check, the longer it will take them to crack your password by brute force.